Global health expert: Refusing to vaccinate kids is creating a danger

 The director of Rutgers Global Health Institute says that the decision of many parents to not vaccinate their children could lead to dangerous conditions around the world.

-children entering school and day care to have several immunizations.
+New Jersey requires children entering school and day care to have several immunizations.
 But many parents have chosen not allow their kids to get the shots.

 “As a parent myself, I can understand the worry about injecting something that’s foreign into a young child,” says Dr. Richard Marlink.